GrzegorzStary/Rent-It/README.md

 ## Objective

 Our objective is to provide a sophisticated yet user friendly rental marketplace for people who need temporary access to everyday items.
-By focusing on high-quality listings, transparent pricing, and secure transactions, we aim to become the go to platform for anyone looking to save money, reduce waste, and enjoy the convenience of renting instead of buying.
+By focusing on high quality listings, transparent pricing, and secure transactions, we aim to become the go to platform for anyone looking to save money, reduce waste, and enjoy the convenience of renting instead of buying.

 ## Audience